 clapbread – barley bread or oatcakes

 There was one instance where the rich were presented with brown bread – as plates!
 Trenchers was the medieval term for them.
-Kitchen staff cut large loaves of bread into very thick slices and a hollow made in the centre.
-Often after a meal where wealthy people were dining, the used trenchers would be collected and then given to the poor to eat.
-It may sound a little strange but people had to eat whatever they could get any decent nourishment from.
+Kitchen staff cut large loaves of bread into very thick slices and then made a hollow in the centre.
+Often, after a meal where wealthy people were dining, the servants collected all the used trenchers.
+These were then given away, usually to the poor to eat.
+It may sound a little strange but people had to eat whatever they could get nourishment from in medieval times.